blockchained-mobility-hack/Moby/README.md

-# KYU on the tangle
+# KYC on the tangle

 ## Use Case

-A user doesn't want to go through the whole process of KYU.
+A user doesn't want to go through the whole process of KYC.
 He just want to take a car and pays directly for it.
 The car sharing company on the other side needs to know exactly who drives with which car.
-This is needed for a lot of legal reasons.
-Insurance, Taxes, Fraud etc.
+This is a legal requirement for many reasons. e.g. insurance, taxes, fraud prevention etc.
-We are using this Use-Case to proof that this is, in a bigger scale and a suitable latency possible.
+We are using this Use-case to proof that is theoretical possible.
+Also in a bigger scale and with low latency.

 ## Functional description